ShervinHub/Udacity_SDC_p1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-When there is only one line for each side of the lane returned by hough transfor, then there is an infinite number of best fitting lines (I know in a computer there is no such a thing as infinite - in theory I mean).
-Similar when no lines returned at all (due to bad tunning, etc.).
+When there is only one line for each side of the lane returned by hough transform, there is an infinite number of best fitting lines (I know in a computer there is no such a thing as infinite - in theory I mean).

+When no lines returned at all (due to bad tunning, etc.) we'll have no points to fit to.

-It could be slower than avergaing the lines(not sure) but probably more robust.
+Regression could be slower than avergaing the lines(not sure) but probably more robust.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to add a scene categorization code every few second to determine whether the car moving in a straight line, the position of the car on the road, etc, and then based on each follow a different strategy, or tuning of parameters.
+A possible improvement would be to add a scene categorization code that checks every few second to determine whether the car moving in a straight line, find the position of the car on the road, etc, and then for each category follow a different strategy, or a different set of parameters.

 Another potential improvement could be to allow curved lane lines, though with a little higher overload, it can produce better results.